visionarylab/SyncMe/README.md

 [![SyncMe Logo](https://syncme.files.wordpress.com/2016/04/header.png?w=624)](https://syncme.wordpress.com/)<br><br>
 [![Build Status](https://travis-ci.org/AdrianBZG/SyncMe.svg?branch=master)](https://travis-ci.org/AdrianBZG/SyncMe)

-SyncMe is a cross-platform application written in Qt5 and C++ with the main goal of unify the synchronization of Dropbox and Google Drive platforms into a single application, allowing you to manage all your files easily.
+SyncMe is a cross-platform application (Linux, Windows, Mac) written in Qt5 and C++ with the main goal of unify the synchronization of Dropbox and Google Drive platforms into a single application, allowing you to manage all your files easily.

 Official blog: [SyncMe Blog](https://syncme.wordpress.com/)